Vamsi554/Meraki-Stores-Website-Development/README.md

 # MERAKI STORES WEBSITE DEVELOPMENT

-Web Application for Meraki Stores, an e-Commerce based startup in the field of custom merchandise.
+Web Application for Meraki Stores, an E-Commerce based startup in the field of custom merchandise.

 The website for Meraki Stores is developed using PHP and Laravel Framework.